Error bounds, facial residual functions and applications to the exponential cone: Facial residual functions and error bounds

 In this section, we discuss a strategy for obtaining error bounds for the conic linear system \eqref{eq:feas} based on the so-called \emph{facial residual functions} that were introduced in \cite{L17}.
 In contrast to \cite{L17}, we will not require that $\stdCone$ be amenable.

 The motivation for our approach is as follows.
-If it were the case that \eqref{eq:feas} satisfies some constraint qualification, we would have a Lipschitizian error bound per Proposition~\ref{prop:pps_er}.
+If it were the case that \eqref{eq:feas} satisfies some constraint qualification, we would have a Lipschitizian error bound per Proposition~\ref{prop:pps_er}, see also \cite{BBL99} for other sufficient conditions.
 Unfortunately, this does not happen in general.
 However, as long as \eqref{eq:feas} is feasible, there is always a face of $\stdCone$ that contains the feasible region of \eqref{eq:feas} and for which a constraint qualification holds.
 The error bound computation essentially boils down to understanding how to compute the distance to this special face.
 The first result towards our goal is the following.